Luminoid/blog/source/_posts/Context-Is-the-Whole-Game.md

 ## 3. Keeping context safe: prompt injection

 Everything above assumed the content in your context was on your side.
 It often isn't.
+If you've ever asked Claude to summarize a webpage and worried about what's in the page, or used an agent that browses, fetches files, or reads PRs, this is the threat model.
+It's not theoretical: the attacks below work today, on production agents, including the ones you use.

 ### The attack